dagster-io/dagster/docs/sections/api/apidocs/solids.rst

 The objects that can be yielded by the body of solids' compute functions to communicate with the Dagster framework.

-(Note that :py:class:`Failure` is intended to be raised from solids rather than yielded.)
+(Note that :py:class:`Failure` and :py:class:`RetryRequested` are intended to be raised from solids rather than yielded.)

 Event types
 ^^^^^^^^^^^